flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/throttle-calibration.md

 ### 3. Deadband / Range Setting

-Analog controllers always have some imprecision and it is necessary to define a range of values which should be treated as a valid range for a detent.
+Analog controllers always have some imprecision, and it is necessary to define a range of values which should be treated as a valid range for a detent.
 This is called a `deadband`.

 {==